National Disability Voter Registration Week

 - Distribute candidate questionnaires to gather information on how candidates will address issues that are important to people with disabilities.
 For examples you can look at our REV UP 2016 Presidential Candidate Questionnaire as well as REV UP New Jersey’s 2017 Gubernatorial Candidate Questionnaire.
 As a nonpartisan 501(c)(3) nonprofit organization you must send an invitation to all candidates.
 Nonprofit VOTE offers additional resources and guides on staying nonpartisan.

 - Collect Data on voters with disabilities in your area – this will help us build a broader movement to show the power of the disability voting bloc.

 - Include REV UP and voter registration tables at upcoming events (especially any events around the 26th anniversary of the ADA).

 - Connect with other disability rights and voting rights organizations in your area.

 - Make your organization a polling place (Resources: How To Serve As A Polling Site and ADA Polling Place Checklist).

 - Go to your Governor, Mayor, City Council, County Commissioner, State Representative, etc. to issue a proclamation declaring National Disability Voter Registration Week (a draft Proclamation is available here).
 This is a great way to develop a relationship with you local and state government.
-Please send any Proclamations you get to Zach Baldwin at email@example.com so we can show the influence of REV UP across the country!
+Please send any Proclamations you get to Zach Baldwin at firstname.lastname@example.org so we can show the power and support of REV UP across the country!

 Resources from Previous NDVRW’s